What is CLeAR?

 From October 2013 to December 2014, residential care homes across British Columbia joined the first wave of CLeAR – a Call for Less Antipsychotics in Residential Care.
 Many achieved a steady decline in antipsychotic use that contributed to improved quality of life for residents.
 Read a report here.

-Wave 2 of CLeAR started in October 2015 and is currently underway until December 31, 2016.
+Wave 2 of CLeAR started in October 2015 and and ended on December 31, 2016.
+Report of Wave 2 coming soon!